werleycordeiro/Dynamic-Nelson-Siegel-and-Svensson/README.md

-# Dynamic-Nelson-Siegel
+# Dynamic-Nelson-Siegel-Svensson a la Diebold-Li
-Dynamic Nelson-Siegel in two steps
+Dynamic Nelson-Siegel-Svensson in two steps: DNS-TS and